lhcb/glossary/glossary/t.md

 ## TISTOS

-Trigger decisions can be classified into three categories
+Trigger decisions can be classified into three categories:

-- Trigger on signal (TOS): a positive decision can be reached using only information from the signal candidate.
+- Trigger On Signal (TOS): a positive decision can be reached using information from the signal candidate.
-- Trigger independently of signal (TIS): a positive decision can be reached using only information from the rest of the event.
+- Trigger Independently of Signal (TIS): a positive decision can be reached using information from the rest of the event.
 - Trigger on both (TOB): a positive decision requires the entire event.

-TIS and TOS are not mutually exclusive.
+Note that the TIS and TOS categories are not mutually exclusive.

 ## Track